International Ladies Garment Workers Union: The Uprising of 20,000 and the Great Revolt

 The ILGWU had a sudden upsurge in membership that came as the result of two successful mass strikes in New York City.

-The first, in 1909, was known as "the Uprising of 20,000" and lasted for fourteen weeks.
+The first, in 1909, was known as "the Uprising of 20,000" and lasted for thirteen weeks.
 It was largely spontaneous, sparked by a short walkout of workers of the Triangle Shirtwaist Factory, involving only about 20% of the workforce.
 That, however, only prompted the rest of the workers to seek help from the union.
 The firm locked out its employees when it learned what was happening.

 The news of the strike spread quickly to all the New York garment workers.
 At a series of mass meetings, after the leading figures of the American labor movement spoke in general terms about the need for solidarity and preparedness, Clara Lemlich rose to speak about the conditions she and other women worked under and demanded an end to talk and the calling of a strike of the entire industry.
 The crowd responded enthusiastically and, after taking a biblical oath in Yiddish, "If I turn traitor to the cause I now pledge, may this hand wither from the arm I now raise," voted for a general strike.
 Approximately 20,000 out of the 32,000 workers in the shirtwaist trade walked out in the next two days.

 Those workers – who were primarily women and immigrant workers – defied the preconceptions of many conservative labor leaders, who thought that immigrants and women in general could not be organized.
-Their slogan "We'd rather starve quick than starve slow" summed up the depth of their bitterness against the sweatshops in which the many women and immigrant workers worked in.
+Their slogan "We'd rather starve quick than starve slow" summed up the depth of their bitterness regarding the sweatshops in which they labored.